KGCA-LP

 KGCA-LP (106.9 FM) is a radio station licensed to serve Tumon, in the United States territory of Guam.
-The station is owned by KGCA Inc. It aired a Variety format until January 15, 2009, when it began broadcasting Christian programming.
+The station is owned by KGCA Inc. It aired a Variety format until January 15, 2009, when it began broadcasting Christian programming with a show called "Christian Hour: Jesus loves you".

 The station was assigned the KGCA-LP call letters by the Federal Communications Commission on September 1, 2006.